Early Life and Background

 Death and Legacy

 On December 28, 1969, tragedy struck when student leader Tilahun Gizaw was murdered by police in the Afencho Ber area for his organising efforts.
-His death sparked further unrest among students and showcased the government’s willingness to use repression.
-Tilahun Gizaw’s death played a crucial role in radicalising activists and pushing Ethiopia towards revolution, raising the average student’s political consciousness and increasing their sense of alienation from the regime.
+His death sparked further student unrest and showcased the government’s willingness to use repression.
+Tilahun Gizaw’s death was crucial in radicalising activists and pushing Ethiopia towards revolution, raising the average student’s political consciousness and increasing their alienation from the regime.

 Escalating Protests and Government Crackdown

-The murder of Tilahun Gizaw ignited the student movement, which began to grow in intensity and scale.
+The murder of Tilahun Gizaw ignited the student movement, which grew in intensity and scale.
 Protests became more frequent, and the government responded with increasing force.
 The violent crackdown on student activists further fueled resentment towards the ruling regime, making it apparent that peaceful reform was becoming increasingly unlikely.

 The Emergence of New Opposition Groups